 Data availability.
-The ERA-interim reanalysis data (Dee et al., 2011) is available from ECMWF at https://apps.ecmwf.int/datasets/data/interim-full-daily/.
+The ERA-Interim reanalysis data (Dee et al., 2011) are available from ECMWF at https://apps.ecmwf.int/ datasets/data/interim-full-daily/ (last access: 7 August 2020).

 Author contributions.
-The authors together initiated and designed the study and all authors contributed to data analysis, discussion of results, and writing.
+The authors together initiated and designed the study, and all authors contributed to data analysis, discussion of results, and writing.

 Competing interests.
-The authors declare no competing interests.
+The authors declare that they have no conflict of interest.